carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

+In short, this is saying that deduced parameters in `external impl` declarations
+are treated as meaning "for all" instead of "for some" as in other contexts.

 One tricky part of this is that you may not have visibility into all the impls
 of an interface for a type since they may be
 [defined with one of the other types involved](#impl-lookup).
 Hopefully this